-It’s clear the demand for this substance isn’t letting up any time soon, so we’ve identified three trends that PE converters, manufacturers, and suppliers should watch as they make supply chain decisions in the coming year.
+It’s clear the demand for polymers isn’t letting up any time soon, so we’ve identified three trends that polyethylene manufacturers, converters, and suppliers should watch as they make supply chain decisions in the coming year

 1. Global Demand Growth

 The PE industry is flourishing and global projections by Global Market Insights expect a 6% compound annual industry growth rate between 2018 and 2023.
 That means this boost will result in a ~215 billion global valuation at the end of this term!2

 Linear low-density polyethylene’s (LLDPE) high tensile strength and puncture resistance have helped spur gains in multiple markets, including food and pharmaceutical packaging, which is why it comprises over 45% of total resin usage3.
 Above-average growth is also forecasted for high-density polyethylene (HDPE) and its value is projected to increase 35% by 2023 driven by rising use in construction products and the increasing popularity of blow-molded HDPE containers in emerging market countries.4

 2. Emphasis on the Customer Experience

 As the polyethylene space becomes more influenced by players around the world, differentiation will be a top priority.
 Unfortunately, many polymer suppliers have been using business technology that hinders operational excellence and slows down key processes.
 This type of friction is a customer experience issue that may have a greater impact in years to come.